mui/material-ui/docs/pages/blog/premium-plan-release.md

   Customers can use any licensed version perpetually in a production environment (deployed/published applications).
   But an active license will always be required during development.
-  We roll bug fixes, performance enhancements and other improvements into new releases, so we want to encourage projects in active development to use current versions.
+  We roll bug fixes, performance enhancements and other improvements into new releases, so we want to encourage projects in active development to use a current version.

 - **Price cap for Premium plan**

   The price for Pro is still capped at 10 seats, but we’re removing the concept of price cap for Premium.
-We kindly ask you to [contact sales](mailto:sales@mui.com) if you wish to license more than 50 developers.
+We kindly ask you to [contact sales](mailto:sales@mui.com) if you wish to purchase a license for more than 50 developers.

 Please, feel free to read the new [license agreement](https://mui.com/store/legal/mui-x-eula/) in detail.